Business process interoperability: Achieving BPI

 To assure that business processes can meet their specific objectives automatically utilizing essential human labor only, BPI takes a “service-oriented architecture“ (SOA) approach, which focuses on the processes rather than on the technologies required to automate them.
 A widely used SOA is an effective way to address the problems caused by any disparate system that is the heart of each information silo.

-SOA makes practical sense because organizations cannot be expected to replace or modify their current enterprise software to achieve BPI, regardless of the benefits involved.
-Many workers' jobs are built around the applications they use, and most organizations have sizable investments in their current information infrastructures which are so complex that even the smallest modification can be very costly, time-consuming and disruptive.
-Even if software makers were to unite and conform their products to a single set of standards, the problem would not be solved.
-Besides software from well-known manufacturers, organizations use a great many legacy software systems, custom applications, manual procedures and paper forms.
-Without SOA, streamlining such a huge number of disparate internal processes so that they interoperate across the entire global enterprise spectrum is simply out of the question.
+SOA is practical as organizations cannot replace or modify their enterprise software to achieve BPI, regardless of the potential benefits.
+Many workers' jobs are built around the applications they use, and most organizations have sizable investments in their current information infrastructures, which are complex and even small modifications may be costly, time-consuming, and disruptive.
+IN addition to software from known companies, organizations use several legacy software systems, custom applications, manual procedures, and paper forms.
+Without SOA, streamlining these internal processes to make them inter-operable is difficult.

 To create an SOA for widespread use, BPI relies on a centralized database repository containing shared data and procedures common to applications in every industry and geographical area.
 In essence, the repository serves as a top application layer, enabling organizations to export their data to its distributed database and obtain the programs they need by simply logging on via a portal.
 To assure security and commercial neutrality, the repository conforms to standards promulgated by the community of BPI stakeholders.

 Organizations and interest groups that wish to achieve business process interoperability begin by establishing one or more BPI initiatives.